Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 - Market capitalization = Current share price x Number of outstanding shares

-Small business vs. Big business
+Small business vs. Large business

 Small businesses have small operating sizes.
 As mentioned earlier, definitions vary between countries.
 For example, some definitions say they have less than 50 employees.